Indigenous Peoples’ Day Meal Plan

 In that spirit, we hope that you’ll check out the resources below where you can learn more, get involved, and find ideas for celebrating this most special holiday.

-If you’re ready to celebrate Indigenous peoples and get cooking, meet us in your classroom and check it out.
+If you’re ready to celebrate Indigenous peoples and get cooking, grab these plans in your Plant Fueled Life portal and get started.

 Gourmet Plant Based Menu